 The first step to recovery after leaving a toxic workplace is to take time for yourself.
 Treating yourself with kindness and patience through self-care activities is essential for healing from the trauma of workplace abuse.
 This could include activities like journaling, yoga, or getting out in nature – whatever helps you relax and process your emotions.
 If necessary, seek professional help from a psychologist specializing in treating individuals who have experienced a traumatic workplace experience.

-It is also essential to connect with supportive people who can provide comfort and understanding during this transitionary period.
-Friends, family members, mentors, colleagues – anyone who will listen without judgment or criticism can provide an invaluable sense of connection that will help you heal faster than if you were facing this ordeal alone.
+Connecting with supportive people who can provide comfort and understanding during this transitionary period is also essential.
+Friends, family members, mentors, colleagues – anyone who will listen without judgment or criticism can provide an invaluable connection that will help you heal faster than if you were facing this ordeal alone.
 Reaching out to people who understand what you’ve been through may allow you to speak openly about what happened so that the pain of the experience is not kept inside forever.

 Another critical factor in recovering after leaving a toxic workplace is taking action toward regaining control over your own life and career path.
 This might involve seeking new job opportunities or starting a business; anything that gives you back control over how much power someone else holds over your destiny is beneficial for healing from past traumas associated with being abused at work.
 Taking back power over your career journey helps restore confidence so that you no longer feel helpless during interviews or other professional situations where recognition of achievement may be necessary for success.